 In common with most scientists, I believe our consciousness is a direct product of matter and energy and cannot exist without them.
 As an atheist I agree our existence and behaviours can be largely explained by evolution, mathematical biology, chaos theory etc, all without reference to supernatural forces or an intelligent creator.
 Physicalism, materialism and naturalism give us the best explanation of our world to date and largely do so without mythologising human existence.

 Yet science cannot bridge that consciousness gap in a way that is useful to our hunter-gatherer brains without some account of how living consciousness comes into being.
 That is my aim, and I believe my explanation is in some ways a stricter and more consistent materialism/physicalism than we have at present.
-My view includes aspects of the philosophy of panpsychism.
-But it is neither of these, as modern day panpsychism is regarded as a dualist philosophy.
-And although I like the no-nonsense approach of materialism/physicalism, I will go onto characterise the end result of it being applied to consciousness as ‘threshold’ or ‘dumb matter’ physicalism and materialism.
+My view could be described as a type of scientific panpsychism.
+However to some modern day panpsychism is as dualist philosophy, to others it is idealism.
+And although I like the no-nonsense approach of materialism/physicalism, I believe it currently leaves science and philosophy stuck with a kind of ‘dumb matter’ description of our world.

 Here I am making the case for a kind of physicalism/materialism reloaded – or physicalism 2.0.
 The first (longest) part gives an outline of the argument.
 The second part relates more to our individual experience (shorter), including another way of looking at the measurement problem, and for what it’s worth my answer to the most subjective question of all, where do we go when we die? before a summary in the third part (shorter still).
 I’m not trying to tie the reader up with philosophical gymnastics.
 I am only asking you to start by considering what the word consciousness means, and then consider how recent animal research, logic and our own experience can be brought together to bridge that consciousness gap.